beautyjoy/beautyjoy.github.io/summer-pd/index.md

 ## PD in Summer 2020

-More information about Summer 2020 PD will be released in Winter 2020, but the below sections provide an idea of what our Summer 2019 workshops looked like.
+More information about Summer 2020 PD will be released in Winter 2020.
 If you are interested in attending PD in Summer 2020, please complete our [BJC Summer 2020 PD interest form][pd-interest-form-link].

-So where was BJC PD being offered in Summer 2019?

-Thanks to the generosity of [Infosys Foundation USA][infosys], BJC offered **FREE BJC Computer Science Professional Development** for **80 teachers** at the [Pathfinders Summer Institute][pathfinders] on **July 14-19, 2019** at Indiana University Bloomington.
+Thanks to the generosity of [Infosys Foundation USA][infosys], BJC will offer **FREE BJC Computer Science Professional Development** for **80 teachers** at the [Pathfinders Summer Institute][pathfinders] on **July 19-24, 2020** at Indiana University Bloomington.
 Funds from Infosys matched funds from schools, districts, and individual donations to make it possible for teachers to attend at no cost.
 Tuition, travel, boarding and lodging was provided.
 Find more information and access the application at [infy.com/Pathfinders][pathfinders].

 We also planned workshops in the following locations: